IV nutrient therapy for anti-ageing & COGNITION

 B vitamins From generating energy to managing stress, we use B vitamins every second.
 This formulation contains extra vitamin B12, as up to 30% of people over the age of 50 have a reduced ability to absorb this essential vitamin .
 It also tends to be lower in vegans and vegetarians.
 Vitamin B12 isn’t something you want to skimp on: low levels are associated with cognitive decline .

-Who benefits from IV nutrient therapy for anti-ageing?
+Who benefits from IV nutrient therapy for anti-ageing and cognition?

 No matter your age, you’re ageing right now!
 This needn’t be feared because, as you’ve learnt, you can take a proactive approach to lengthen your health span as well as your lifespan.